Northport Power Station: Original plant

+Current plant

+Construction and early history

 Planning for the current station began in 1957.
 The new site had previously been used for sand mining, and a channel had already been dredged alongside it for sand barges.
+The first unit of the new plant began operating in 1968.

+LILCO made many concessions to neighboring communities to reduce its visual impact.
+A lawsuit from the Town of Huntington that went to the New York Court of Appeals forced LILCO to bury nine miles of power lines leading inland instead of using transmission towers, at what LILCO contended was an excessive cost that would ultimately be passed on to customers.
+The plant was designed as an enclosed, soundproofed building, which was unusual for the time, and had the best available smoke filtering systems.
+The barge dock was father out in Long Island Sound than initially planned, at 10,000 feet offshore, to accommodate larger oil barges that would visit three times per month instead of daily; and the oil pipeline leading from the dock was buried underwater.
+The town also insisted that the height of the smokestacks be increased from the originally planned 450 feet to over 600 feet.

 At the same time, the longest underwater electric transmission line in the United States was built under Long Island Sound to Norwalk, Connecticut.
-The first unit of the new plant began operating in 1968.
-By the time Unit 4 was completed in 1977, it was among the last conventional oil fired-units built in the United States.

 The Northport–Norwalk Harbor Cable began operation in 1969.
 The cable was completely replaced with a modern cable system in 2008.

+By the time Unit 4 was completed in 1977, it was among the last conventional oil fired-units built in the United States.

 In 1998, as part of a state-brokered deal, LILCO's power generation facilities, including Northport Power Station, were absorbed into KeySpan Energy, with the public Long Island Power Authority (LIPA) taking over transmission and delivery functions.
 KeySpan was acquired by National Grid in 2007.